 We collaborate across teams and functions.

 People across industries are working together to better understand how dark patterns hurt people.
-Our team includes designers, academic researchers, legal experts, policy specialists, and advocacy-minded individuals.
+Our team includes designers, academic researchers, legal experts, students, community members, policy specialists, and advocacy-minded individuals.

 We value both qualitative and quantitative data to create impact.